I’ve helped professionals just like you:

-- Craft messages that landed them book deals and TEDx speaking engagements
+- Craft messages that landed them book deals and paid speaking engagements after their TEDx talk

 - Go from getting turned down (before working with me) to applying for 4 events, getting shortlisted at 2 and invited to speak at 2 (all with the same pitch).